vijaya123456/Rainfall-prediction-classifier/README.md

 <img src="predictions/Logistic_Regression.png" width="50%" height="50%" alt="">

 ## CONCLUSIONS
-For improvements on our model, the following can be applied:
+For improvements on model, the following can be applied:
 Resampling of the dataset.
 This helps in improving the performance of our model.
 One can decide to divide the data into a ratio of one is to one(1:1).
 That is, Have a method that does preprocesses data into 50-50 ration.